 Appearing on Shark Tank

-There were already similar businesses in Sweden, so the two entrepreneurs decided to take their company to the US in 2019.
-Because Mikael didn’t want to fail in a foreign country once again, he decided to get help from a big investor.
+There were already similar businesses in Sweden, so the entrepreneurs decided to take their company to the US in 2019.
+Because Mikael didn’t want to fail in a foreign country again, he needed help from a big investor.
 They offered the Sharks 15% equity for $400,000 and was priced fairly.

-The Sharks saw potential in their unique service, and this caused a heated back-and-forth between the investors.
+The Sharks saw potential in their unique service, and this caused a heated back-and-forth.
 Lori Greiner teamed up with guest Shark Rohan Oza to offer $400,000 for 20%.

 Barbara Corcoran worked with Kevin O’Leary to propose $500,000 for 20%.
 When the entrepreneurs asked to talk outside the Tank, the four Sharks ran to them, desperately begging them to grab a deal.
 In the end, Lori and Rohan won with $500,000 for 20%.